 Why would you recommend Katten a place to start and build your legal career?

-Katten is unique in that when we hire our summer associates, we do not hire them to be one of a large group of associates that we don't expect to be here in 2 years.
+Katten is unique in that when we hire our summer associates, we do not hire them to be one of a large group of associates that we don't expect to be here in two years.
 Our philosophy is that we keep our class size small because we are hiring you not for just a summer but rather to be a full-time associate at the firm, a future partner and a future firm leader.
 You can (and many people do) spend their careers at Katten.